flatpickles/convergence/README.md

 ## Todo

-- Animate the bottom padding of the main wrapper on game win: scroll whole game into view
 - GameManager internal state simplification
 - Get test for GameManager working (fix axios mocking or explore fetch)
 - Placeholder text when entry field is unselected